-The 1 Week Rule suggests newcomers can overcome the initial swelling that comes with working out.
+The 1 Week Rule suggests newcomers can overcome the initial swelling that comes with working out if they simply stick with it and incorporate healthy foods such as super juice.
 If it has been longer than a week, then wiggle room of at least a month should be considered due to genetics, metabolism, and more.

 It is important to build an awareness of the reasons that could be behind a continued struggle to achieve one’s desired body composition.